-With the potential for slower growth and lower capital returns from equity markets, making the income component of returns more significant, we believe the backdrop for income stocks is favorable.
+With the potential for slower growth and lower capital returns from equity markets, making the income component of returns more significant, we believe the backdrop for income stocks is favourable.
 Post Covid-19, balance sheets have been repaired and although dividends have recovered, earnings have recovered faster, so payout ratios have come down and dividend cover is pretty good.

 We believe another supportive factor is the attractive valuation of income stocks.
 At the time of writing, above-average-yielding stocks trade at a substantial discount to below-average-yielding stocks on price-to-earnings and price-to-book bases.
 Even after a period of much better performance from income stocks in 2022, we see them as inexpensive relative to non-income stocks.
 In our opinion, this is because investors are keen to do what they have always done (at least in the years since the 2008 global financial crisis), which is to own growth equities.

 However, when considering the desired investment outcome, we think investing in income equities could often make more sense than a growth or value-centric approach.
 Beating the Nasdaq is unlikely to be the right objective for a retiree in their 60s or 70s who is looking to protect their portfolio from inflation risk.
-As dividends tend to be more stable than markets, company profits or economies, we think a focus on the dividend income can provide a more durable dimension to any investment strategy seeking to navigate challenging or volatile markets.
-Nevertheless, individual investors may be deterred by industry platforms which in many cases only highlight the capital gain realized from an investment, rather than showing the total return which also includes dividend payments over a period.
+As dividends tend to be more stable than markets, company profits or economies, a focus on the dividend income can provide a more durable dimension to any investment strategy seeking to navigate challenging or volatile markets.
+Nevertheless, individual investors may be deterred by industry platforms which in many cases only highlight the capital gain realised from an investment, rather than showing the total return which also includes dividend payments over a period.

 To the long-term investor, attractive equity returns are derived not simply from the receipt of dividends, but from the accumulation of shares as a result of the reinvestment of those dividends.
 Over the very long run, the impact of dividend reinvestment on total returns is extraordinary; since 1900, 99% of US equity total return has been driven by dividends and their reinvestment.
 As Albert Einstein said: “Compound interest is the eighth wonder of the world.
 He who understands it, earns it… he who doesn’t… pays it”.

-Focus on Dividend Sustainability
+Focus on dividend sustainability

 Not all equity income investing is the same, however.
 Without being selective, there is a danger of gaining exposure to higher-yielding stocks that may be unable to sustain their dividend payments.
-Clearly, companies that are over-distributing to shareholders and underinvesting in their business can harm fundamental prospects and jeopardize the sustainability of a dividend, as well as undermining the potential to grow that dividend.
+Clearly, companies that are over-distributing to shareholders and underinvesting in their business can harm fundamental prospects and jeopardise the sustainability of a dividend, as well as undermining the potential to grow that dividend.
 In this context, we believe it is important to focus on careful analysis of each individual security, looking at each investment prospect from all relevant angles.
 Does a company have the structural and thematic support to sustain its dividends and grow its business?
 Does it have the right governance structures, and are there any environmental or social factors that ultimately call into question the long-term sustainability of its dividends?